Kiranjith83/SA/SA.md

   - It allows consumptions to consumers.
   - It include storage for all incoming data with a 24 hour default window and can be increased to seven daus for an additional charge.
   - Data records are added by producers and read by consimers.
-  - A stream provides a rolling 24 hour, the data is not modified or deleted until the data record rolling window.
+  - A stream provides a rolling 24 hour (Upto 7 days), the data is not modified or deleted until the data record rolling window.
   - Stream can scale almost infinetly, and is performed using Kinesis Shard.
 - Kinesis Shard.
   - Shard provides capacity to the Stream.